riteshpatidar08/Techno-Tr4-2025/QUestions.md

 what is prototype in js ?
 prototype chaining ?
 call stack ?
-event loop ?
-callback queue ?
-microstask queue ?
-promises ?
-promises states ?
-how to handle errors in the promises ? diffrenece between async await and .then ? lexical scope ?
+scope chaining , closures //pending cover tomorrow event loop ? callback queue ? microstask queue ? promises ? promises states ? asynchronous js ? how js handle the async code if js is synchronous ? how to handle errors in the promises ? diffrenece between async await and .then ? lexical scope ?